How Do I Know If I Forgot A Tampon? | Clear Signs Explained

 Take deep breaths first thing after suspecting you forgot a tampon.
 Then:

-- If unsure about removal safety at home—consult healthcare providers;
+• If unsure about removal safety at home, consult a healthcare provider;

-- Acknowledge that many women have faced this issue without lasting harm;
+• Acknowledge that many people have faced this issue without lasting harm when it is handled promptly;

 This approach keeps anxiety manageable while prioritizing health.